 W. Andrew Worth has served as a member of our Investment Advisor's investment committee since our initial public offering in June 2011.
 Additionally, Mr. Worth has served as a manager of our Investment Advisor since June 2011.
 Mr. Worth has over 20 years of experience investing in debt and equity securities of lower middle-market companies.
 In 2008, Mr. Worth joined Fidus Capital, LLC, the predecessor firm to our investment advisor.
 Prior to joining Fidus Capital, LLC in 2008, Mr. Worth served as a principal with Allied Capital Corporation from 2002 to 2008, where he was responsible for all aspects of the investment process including origination, execution and portfolio management.
 From 1996 to 2002, Mr. Worth was an associate in Credit Suisse First Boston's Global Industrials and Services investment banking practice and an analyst in the Leveraged Finance Group of First Union Securities, Inc. Mr. Worth earned a bachelor of arts from the University of North Carolina at Chapel Hill and a master of business administration from the University of Chicago Graduate School of Business.

-Senior Origination Professionals
+Senior Origination Professional

-The following individuals are the senior origination professionals of our investment advisor.
-Brief summaries of the backgrounds of these individuals, who are not also members of the investment committee, are provided below:
+The following individual is a senior origination professional of our investment advisor.
+A brief summary of the background of this individual, who is not also a member of the investment committee, is provided below: